FBW-17/nodejs-async-await/README.md

-# Async Exercise #5 - Async Await
+# Async Exercise #7 - Async Await

-## Task - The Order System
+## The Order System

-### Task - Part 1
+### Task

 Please create a file "order.js".

 Within that file - Declare the following functions:

-- saveOrderToDatabase()
+- createCustomer()

-- sendEmailConfirmation()
+- sendEmail()

 - processPayment()

-- reserveStockItem()
+- reserveItemsInStock()

-Within these functions - return a new Promise.
+All these functions should return a new Promise.

-Like so: `return new Promise((resolve, reject) => {...})`

-Within the promise function:

-Just call the resolve() Method.
-And pass in a message to it.
-The message states what the function has done.
+Call the resolve() Method and pass in a message.
+The message should just state what the function has just done.

 Example for processPayment:
-Write something like this: resolve("Processed the payment successfully").
+resolve("Processed the payment successfully").

-Now lets simulate that each task will take 2 seconds to complete:
+Now simulate that the task in the promise will take 2 seconds to complete.

-Wrap the resolve() statement in the functions into a setTimetout call.
-The timeout should be 2 seconds

 ### Task - Part 2

-Now we want to setup a function that processes a complete order.
+Now we want to setup a function that processe a complete order, including all subtasks.

 Write a function "order".
 It takes no parameters.

-Make it an async function (so state the keyword "async" in front of the parentheses, like so `const order = async() => ...`)
+Make it an async function using the async keyword.

 Within the order function:

-- Call the four other methods in sequence
+- Call the four order methods in sequence using await
-- Use the keyword await before each function call
-- And store the result in a variable => like so: `let result = await saveOrderToDatabase()` => Do the same for the other three functions as well
+- Store the result in a variable and output the result
-- After each function call: Printout the result variable to the console.

-Now call your function order() at the bottom to test the output.
+Call your function order() at the bottom.

+Now run your script.

 You should now see all the order operations in series, each one completing after 2 seconds.

 The final output on the terminal should be kind of like this:

 ```
-Saved the order to the database successfully
+Created customer in the database successfully
-Send order confirmation via Email successfully
+Sent order confirmation to customer email successfully
-Processed the customer payment successfully
+Processed customer payment successfully
 Reserved the product in stock succesfully
 ```